Calakmul: Emblem Glyph

-At Calakmul's peak in the 7th century, the polity was known as Kan.
-The Preclassic political state in the Mirador Basin also used the title Kan.
-There is the idea that, after the collapse of the Mirador state, its refugees migrated north towards Calakmul, where they founded a new Kan polity.
+At Calakmul's peak in the 7th century, the polity was known as Kaan.
+The Preclassic political state in the Mirador Basin also used the title Kaan.
+There is the idea that, after the collapse of the Mirador state, its refugees migrated north towards Calakmul, where they founded a new Kaan polity.
 However, epigraphical studies of the monuments at Calakmul show that prior to the 7th century AD the emblem glyph of Calakmul had nothing to do with a snake, but with a bat.
 It seems that a different polity ruled there.
-The Kan emblem glyph, before being associated with Calakmul, is found (once) at Dzibanché, a site more towards the east.
+The Kaan emblem glyph, before being associated with Calakmul, is found (once) at Dzibanché, a site more towards the east.
 Perhaps during the late 6th/early 7th century, the polity at Dzibanché moved to Calakmul in order to establish a more strategically placed capital.
 After Calakmul's power dwindled in the 8th century, after the rule of Yuknoom Took K'awiil, it appears that the bat emblem glyph made its resurgence.
 Still, many uncertainties remain and new epigraphical studies have to be done to fill the gaps.